Wilmington Police Department, Ohio

 Most Recent Reflection

-View all 9 ReflectionsNEVER FORGET!
-On behalf of the Ohio Attorneys General Bureau of Criminal Identification & Investigation, we honor the dedicated service and ultimate sacrifice of Marshal John T. Van Doren of the Wilmington Police Department, Ohio and the additional 56 American Peace Officers who have paid the ultimate sacrifice on this date in history.
+View all 11 ReflectionsNEVER FORGET!
+Please join me and honor the dedicated service and ultimate sacrifice of Marshal John T. Van Doren of the Wilmington Police Department, Ohio and the additional 56 American Peace Officers who have paid the ultimate sacrifice on this date in history.

 Ohio Attorney General, Bureau of Criminal Investigation